mikofb/python-crawler/README.md

 <p>
-	A small crawler for retrieving links from a given URL. :smile:
+	A small crawler for retrieving links from a given URL.
 </p>

 ## INSTALLATION